How to Cook Your Turkey Like a Boss!

 A turkey will continue to cook a bit once it’s removed from the oven.
 Let it rest about 20 minutes before carving so the juices can get sealed in.
 If your turkey is stuffed, be sure to scoop the stuffing out and into a separate dish before carving.
 This is where your newfound knives and knife skills come into play!
 And if you’re wondering which is the best for meat, then check out our guide to the best knife for cutting meat!

 How Long to Cook a Turkey Breast

 For smaller gatherings, a turkey breast is a perfectly acceptable alternative!
 Simply cover the roasting pan loosely with aluminum foil while it cooks to keep the skin on the breast brown and the meat moist.
 Feel free to apply a seasoned rub or glaze, and be sure to roast for 20 minutes per pound.
 Also remember to insert a meat thermometer in the thickest part of the breast and remove from the oven when the temperature reaches 165 degrees Fahrenheit.

-Finally, although most home chefs prepare a turkey once or twice a year, it certainly doesn’t mean we can’t own it like a boss!
+That's it – you've cooked a turkey and it's something to be proud of!
+Although most home chefs prepare a turkey once or twice a year, it certainly doesn’t mean we can’t own it like a boss!
 At F.N.
 Sharp, we honor everyone’s traditions!
 Share yours with us on Facebook and Instagram!

 Time for the Best Part: Carving That Thanksgiving Turkey!